ἡγέομαι (hēgéomai) – a New Testament word study

 In Acts 15:22 we read of “leading [hēgouménous] men among the brothers.”

-And most importantly: so that no one might twist and change the intent and meaning of Hebrews Thirteen, Jesus, in Luke 22:26, defined the ekklesial nature and scope of this present participle as a “leading” from the bottom in humble servitude, not as a “ruling” from the top as an ordained minister.4
+And most importantly: so that no one might twist and change the intent and meaning of Hebrews Thirteen, Jesus, in Luke 22:26 (as shown below in context), defined the ekklesial nature and scope of this present participle as a “leading” from the bottom as a humble servant, not as a “ruling” from the top as a governing authority—especially not in any fashion or form of an “ordained” minister as the church scheme employs today.4

 So from Christ Jesus we see our personal life ministries as holy persuasive callings that have nothing to do with a system of government that demands obedience and submission to a set of rulers or leaders within the church.